miaowware/qrm2/CONTRIBUTING.md

 ## While You Develop

-To run qrm, use the command `sh run.sh`.
+To run qrm, use the command `./run.sh`.
-If you want to break when an error happens, use the flag `--pass-errors`.
+We recommend you use the `--pass-errors` flags to avoid perpetual restart loops if you break the bot.
+It exists because repeatedly mashing [Ctrl+C] at high speed to break a fast loop is not fun.

 Make commits as needed, but try to keep it reasonable.
 If there are too many, your contribution may be squashed when merged.
 Commit messages should be descriptive and mention issues that they fix ("fixes #123") or contain progress on ("progress on #123").

 Make sure to document your code as you go, in both comments and external documentation (in `/dev-notes/`) as needed.
+`dev-notes` is especially important if you introduce a new json file format or to document some development process (like the command to crush the various images in the repository).

 **Test your changes.**
 If your code doesn't work, it's not ready for merging.
 Make sure you not only test intended behaviour, but also edge cases and error cases.
+Make sure to run `flake8` to ensure your code uses the proper style, and `mypy [files...]` to ensure proper typing.

 If you're making a user-facing change, put a quick summary in `CHANGELOG.md` under the `[Unreleased]` heading.
 Follow the [Keep a Changelog][4] format.